-Submitting proper sitemap helps search engines in crawling.
+Submitting a proper sitemap helps search engines in crawling.

 You should have a good design strategy for your site from the beginning.
 The smooth and hassle-free navigation will help crawlers.
 The sites with good architecture can incorporate unlimited pages and avoid major usability issues when they become bulky in a later stage.

-Since the crawlers look for unique and value-rich content so they can ignore pages which are having copied or duplicate content.
+Since the crawlers look for unique and value-rich content so they can ignore pages with copied or duplicate content.

 Avoid any kind of black hat link building tactics.
-These can invite penalty from search engines.
+These can invite penalties from search engines.

 Optimize your anchor texts.
 These should be unique and contextual.
 The keywords heavy anchor texts can give signals of spammy behavior.
 Similar anchor texts can also give an impression of duplicate content.